gvwilson/sensibleadventures/cloudherd/new.md

 "I hope so," Noxy said.
 She took a step, then another and another.
 The water spilled over the top of her boot.
 Rot, but it was cold.
-She swallowed drily.
+She swallowed dryly.
 Another, another...

 Her foot slipped.
 She yelped and caught herself against the wall instinctively.
 The dayglass tumbled from her hand into the water.